hmeine/qimage2ndarray/README.rst

   and memory layout, with and without alpha channels, into QImages (e.g. for display or saving using Qt).

-* Using a tiny C++ extension, qimage2ndarray makes it possible to create ndarrays_ that are *views* into a given QImage_'s memory.
+* qimage2ndarray makes it possible to create ndarrays_ that are *views* into a given QImage_'s memory.

   This allows for very efficient data handling and makes it possible to modify Qt image data in-place (e.g. for brightness/gamma or alpha mask modifications).

-* qimage2ndarray is stable and unit-tested.
+* qimage2ndarray is stable and unit-tested:

+  * proper reference counting even with views (ndarray.base_ points to the underlying QImage_)

+  * handles non-standard widths and respects QImage's 32-bit row alignment

 * `Masked arrays`_ are also supported and are converted into QImages with transparent pixels.

+* Supports recarrays_ (and comes with an appropriate dtype) for convenient access to RGB(A) channels (see :func:`recarray_view`).

 * Supports value scaling / normalization to 0..255 for convenient display of arbitrary NumPy arrays.

+* Recent additions are convenient image loading / saving methods

 Code
 ----